nataliesediva/english-for-designers/08-thesis-presentation/index.md

 to be told, they will focus on spreading the knowledge and access to resources that filmmakers need to perfect their craft and produce qu ality films.

-In my next steps of building visual style I have analysed the strenghts, weaknesses, oppurtunities In my next steps of building visual style I have analysed the strenghts, weaknesses, oppurtunities and threats of the company.
+In my next steps of building visual style I have analysed the strenghts, weaknesses, oppurtunities and threats of the company.
 Then created the moodboard to help me with defining target and threats of the company.
 Then created the moodboard to help me with defining target groups.groups.